parthteredesai/TejasARC_portal/README.md

 ## Overview

 Solar PV systems often suffer from unnoticed performance degradation caused by dust buildup, environmental stress, and hidden technical faults, leading to reduced energy output and higher maintenance costs.
-This project addresses the problem through a sensor-driven IoT framework that continuously monitors temperature, voltage, current, irradiance, and environmental parameters to detect faults and efficiency loss in real time.
-AI-based analytics are applied as a secondary layer to predict performance decline and recommend timely maintenance, resulting in a low-cost, self-diagnostic solution that improves reliability and minimizes downtime.
+This project addresses the problem through a sensor-driven IoT framework that continuously monitors temperature, voltage, current, irradiance, and several other environmental parameters to detect faults and efficiency loss in real time.
+AI-based analytics are applied as a secondary layer to predict decline in performance and recommend timely maintenance, resulting in a low-cost, self-diagnostic solution that improves reliability and minimizes downtime.

 ## Demo / Examples
 ## Parameters detected by TejasArk System